jordanfray/gloo-elementAPI/README.md

 **File Requirements**

 File names cannot include spaces.
-User underscores or camelCase instead of spaces.
+Use underscores or camelCase instead of spaces.
 Files names must include file extensions (.jpg, .png, .css, .js, etc).

 #### Uploading an Asset Bundle
 To upload an asset bundle, zip or compress your root folder containing your assets. *Make sure the folder name has no spaces in it and it has a extension of .zip*.
 Once your zipped folder is ready, go to the [Gloo portal](http://gloo.us/media) and click on **Content Tab**.
 From this page, click **Media Manager** in the left navigation pane.
 Click **Choose Files** in the section titled *Upload Asset Bundle*.